i2bel/esp32c3-2-LGT8F328P-bootloader-writer/README.md

 Wait 10 sec and enjoy.

-Project is a port: https://github.com/brother-yan/LGTISP
+Project is a port of: https://github.com/brother-yan/LGTISP